MelanieHsieh/melaniehsieh.github.io/_posts/2020-11-06-audiobook.md

 Nung is still in progress, was a bit behind the schedule as I haven't test it on a Parkinson's Disease patient.
 Will be coming soon shortly...

-If you have any further question you can always email me at <mpwh2004@gmail.com> or find me on [Github](https://github.com/melaniehsieh).

 Please subscibe to my monthly blog to get the latest updates.

 Thanks for reading 👀.
 There will be a monthly blog every month on the first week of Friday, Stay Tuned.😉